Datadog, Inc. (DDOG) Bundle

 Datadog's Core Purpose

-Datadog's vision is to be the essential monitoring and security platform for cloud applications.
+- To be the essential monitoring and analytics platform for cloud-scale applications.

 Datadog, Inc. (DDOG) How It Works